-What is the assessment intent and how will you assess? describe the melodic, harmonic and rhythmic features of samba music as well as perform a piece of music in this style.
-Coursework is formal and formative, with feedback being recorded in their logs until the final summative piece is submitted.
-Students will work from examples created and learnt through the listening and classroom tasks whilst studying from September.
-For all other work in the African and Samba Unit feedback is both written and verbal with a formative assessment at the end.
-The aim is to allow students to identify features and describing music using key words through listening tasks and composition/performance tasks.
-Coursework is formal and formative, with feedback being recorded in their logs until the final summative piece is submitted.
-Students will work from examples created and learnt through the listening and classroom tasks whilst studying from September.
-For all other work in the feedback is both written and verbal with a formative assessment at the end.
-The aim is to allow students to identify features and describing music using key words through listening tasks and composition/performance tasks.
-Coursework is summative and sent off to exam board.
-Any final assessments will prepare students for their external exams What does the end point look like?
+and describing music using key words through listening tasks and composition/performance tasks. through listening tasks and composition/performance tasks.
+What does the end point look like?
 Students are to compose a piece of music lasting between 2-3 minutes in length in any style of their choosing for coursework and a piece in line with a brief from the exam board.
 Students must be able to describe the melodic, harmonic and rhythmic features for both African and Samba styles of music.
 Be able to identify which instruments are playing these features and understand how they work together for both African and Samba Music.
 Students will perform African style Music to develop their ensemble skills and produce a rhythmical composition/performance of African drumming.
 Incorporating features such as cross rhythms, poly rhythms, syncopation and call and response.
 Students will expand upon this by understanding and including a hemiola.
-Using a range of instruments students will perform a teacher Students will have to be able to identify classical instruments, sounds of the harpsichord and baroque sounds when the instrument was replaced during the classical period and beyond by the piano.
+Using a range of instruments students will perform a teacher composed samba piece of music in an ABA structure.
+Students will be asked to compose the B section and develop the rhythms given to them (this will help with composition tasks of developing ideas).
+Students will perform to their peers to further develop confidence and to see what features they can identify in the music they have composed.
+Students will have to be able to identify classical instruments, sounds of the harpsichord and baroque sounds when the instrument was replaced during the classical period and beyond by the piano.
 They must be able to describe the melodic (pitch, ascend/descend, phrase, conjunct/disjunct, repetition, imitation, sequence etc) harmonic (major, minor, modulation, chords, drone, continuo etc) and rhythmic (sequence, ostinato, duration) features in this style of music, as well as ornamentation (mordents, trills, etc).
-Be able to identify which instruments (orchestral) are playing these features and understand how they work together. completion of compositions 1 & 2 Coursework completed.
+Be able to identify which instruments (orchestral) are playing these features and understand how they work together.
+Completion of compositions 1 &2 Coursework completed.
 Written Exam Students must be able to describe the melodic (simple, ornaments, stepwise, mode.) harmonic (3rds, drone, major, minor, tonic, dominant, mode) and rhythmic (irregular metre.) features in this style of music.
 Be able to identify which instruments (bouzouki, defi, doumbek, oud) are playing these features and understand how they work together.
-Students will also learn about the structure, texture, and articulation (specifically tremolos and slides)

-composed samba piece of music in a ABA structure.
-Students will be asked to compose the B section and develop the rhythms given to them (this will help with composition tasks of developing ideas).
-Students will perform to their peers to further develop confidence and to see what features they can identify in the music they have composed.
-How does it cover the NC This continues the coursework requirement for GCSE, and prepares students for the listening paper for music around the world.
-Preparing students for appreciating music in their lives, and being able to compose it, and preparing them for their GSCE composing and listening assessments.
-The coursework is due and the written exam takes place in June to complete the course.
+Students will also learn about the structure, texture, and articulation (specifically tremolos and slides) How does it cover the NC?
+This continues the coursework requirement for GCSE and prepares students for the listening paper for music around the world.
+Preparing students for appreciating music in their lives, and being able to compose it, and preparing them for their GSCE listening assessments.
+The coursework is submitted and the written exam takes place in June to complete the course.